Skip to content

 Widget roadmap

-Eventually, all widgets will be deprecated and later removed.
-However, we are aware that - while migrating to components doesn’t require an application rewrite - it does involve a reasonable amount of effort and requires planning and prioritization.
-Many Esri product teams will be undergoing the same migration work.
-The widget roadmap factors in this required effort, as well as our component development roadmap.
-We are targeting the following milestones for full transition to components:
+All widgets have been deprecated at version 5.0 and will later be removed.
+Deprecations are signified in the release notes, API reference, and console messages.
+However, we are aware that while migrating to components doesn’t require an application rewrite, it does involve a reasonable amount of effort and requires planning and prioritization.
+Many Esri product teams are undergoing the same migration work.
+We are targeting the following milestone for full transition to components:

-- All widgets will be removed from the SDK as early as Q1 2027.
+• All widgets are planned for removal from the SDK as early as Q1 2027.

 Learn more about building apps with components